TTFA members push back; black eye for DJW-led board as “unconstitutional” AGM postponed

 “Downer read from Section 10 of the constitution and informed them that they violated members’ rights when they didn’t send them the convocation,” Central Football Association (CFA) general secretary Clynt Taylor told Wired868.
 “They had no authority to send to [nine] members and not the full membership.
 Every member remains a member unless suspended so, according to the constitution, they have to send the convocation to all members.”

-Due to the “voluminous amount of documentation” contained in the convocation, Downer called a vote for the AGM to be postponed for two weeks, so members could peruse the documents and be able to comment more effectively.
+Owing to the “voluminous amount of documentation” contained in the convocation, Downer called a vote for the AGM to be postponed for two weeks so members could peruse the documents and be able to comment more effectively.

 There were different opinions as to how to proceed, though.
 Some members, including a Trinidad and Tobago Super League (TTSL) faction, felt the AGM should continue and deal with other issues on the agenda outside of the financial documents, which could be left for the postponed meeting.

 Incidentally, there was a turnout of 35 TTFA delegates from a total of 49, which was over 70 percent and possibly the highest attendance of John-Williams’ term as football president.
-Arguably, it showed too that members did not take the possibility of losing their rights lightly.
+Arguably, it showed too that members did not take lightly the threat of losing their rights.

-John-Williams, according to a source, allegedly informed FIFA of his move to ignore more than 60 percent of the TTFA’s membership before Latapy-George sent out the convocation.
+According to a source, John-Williams informed FIFA of his move to ignore more than 60 percent of the TTFA’s membership before Latapy-George sent out the convocation.
 The members were not having it, though.

-Wired868 asked John-Williams whether he took responsibility for the violation of the TTFA constitution which forced a postponement of the AGM and disappointed the majority of the football body’s membership.
+Wired868 asked John-Williams whether he took responsibility for the violation of the TTFA Constitution which forced the postponement of the AGM and disappointed the majority of the football body’s membership.
 He had not responded up until the time of publication.

 Latapy-George declined comment.

-The AGM followed a reconvened Extraordinary General Meeting in which only one member was needed for a quorum but 26 delegates turned up.
+The AGM followed a reconvened Extraordinary General Meeting in which only one member was needed to constitute a quorum; 26 delegates turned up.

-Although John-Williams spent much of the past week stressing that over 60 percent of the TTFA’s members lost their rights on 12 January 2017 due to a transitory clause implemented two years ago, the EOGM was told that CONCACAF actually relaxed deadlines on the matter of compliance.
+Although John-Williams spent much of the past week stressing that over 60 percent of the TTFA’s members had lost their rights on 12 January 2017, owing to a transitory clause implemented two years ago, the EOGM was told that CONCACAF had actually relaxed deadlines on the matter of compliance.

 All clubs, according to Taylor, have until 31 May 2018 to become compliant while the deadline for zonal associations is 31 December 2018.